Noman-dev3/My-mart1/README.md

 VALUES ('product-images', 'product-images', true)
 ON CONFLICT (id) DO NOTHING;

+-- Drop old policies if they exist to avoid conflicts.
+-- These might fail if they were never created, which is safe to ignore.
--- Drop old policies if they exist to avoid conflicts DROP POLICY IF EXISTS "Admin Manage Images" ON storage.objects;
+DROP POLICY IF EXISTS "Admin Manage Images" ON storage.objects;
 DROP POLICY IF EXISTS "Admin Update Images" ON storage.objects;
 DROP POLICY IF EXISTS "Admin Delete Images" ON storage.objects;